LAST UPDATED: 11/10/2021

 If the adoptive parent is a foreign citizen, adoption can only be based on the prior approval of the Ministarstvo rada, mirovinskog sustava, obitelji i socijalne politike (“Ministry of Labor, Pension System, Family, and Social Policy”).
 The term “best interest” generally refers to the welfare of the child.

 Such welfare is determined by various individual circumstances, such as:

-- the environment in which the child grows up
+- Environment in which the child grows up

 While there is no official discrimination between couples and singles, it is unknowingly noticeable that couples still have a slight advantage and the Centar will preferably give a child to a family where they will have both father and mother.
 Despite this bias, the criteria for adopting children are the same for married couples as well as singles.

-Currently, there isn’t a law in Croatia that explicitely allows same-sex couples the right to adopt the child.
+Currently, there isn’t a law in Croatia that explicitly allows same-sex couples the right to adopt a child.
 The Family Law regulates adoption and also defines marriage and extramarital relationships as a community of women and men.
 Within this law, there is no recognition of same-sex couples.

-In practice, adoption requests by same-sex couples have been declined until May 2021 when a historical decision was brought by a Croatian court.
-Same sex life partners in Croatia will now be able to adopt children.
+In practice, adoption requests by same-sex couples have been declined until May 2021 when a historic decision was brought by a Croatian court.
+As a result, same-sex life partners in Croatia will now be able to adopt children.

-The biggest roadblock to adoption is that the Centar za socijalnu skrb where these children live have been too late in initiating the process to remove parental rights.
+The biggest roadblock to adoption is that the Centar za socijalnu skrb where these children live has been too late in initiating the process to remove parental rights.